Seth-arc/ThoughtBOOK/README.md

 # ThoughtBOOK
-Just an alamr linked note taker that creates an index.
+Just an alarm linked note taker that creates an index.
 Includes audio introduction